scoobybejesus/cryptools/README.md

 * **txDate** is currently set to parse dates of the format MM/dd/YY.

-* **proceeds** may seem tricky.
+* **proceeds** This is the value transferred in the transaction.
-The way to understand it, since it can apply to any transaction (aside from transfers from one owned-account to another owned-account), is that this is the value transferred in the transaction.
+For example, if one spends 0.01 BTC at a time when BTC/USD is $10,000/BTC, then the user received value of $100, therefore the proceeds of that transaction would be $100.
-For example, if one spends 0.01 BTC for an item at a time when BTC/USD is $10,000/BTC, then the user received value of $100, therefore the proceeds of that transaction would be $100.
+When transfering to oneself (i.e.,  not changing currencies), this value is irrelevant and ignored.
-This field is ignored when the user's home currency is used to purchase cryptocurrency.
+This value is also ignored when the user's home currency is spent.

 * **memo** is useful for evaluating the final output but isn't important.
 Currently, commas in the memo are **not** supported.